Goals

 Common mistakes

-Another common error is treating a single weigh-in as proof that nothing is working.
-Sodium, hard training, late meals, travel, and constipation can all mask fat loss for several days.
-A trend view matters more than your lightest morning.
+What looks like failure in fat loss is often just noise.
+Sodium, hard training, late meals, travel, and constipation can all hide real progress for several days, which is why a trend view matters more than your lightest morning.

 FAQ